Different Stages of Market Growth and the Types of People Required

 Leadership Tools: Different Stages for Growth.
 Challenges and People Required.
 Quote: All overnight success takes about 10 years.
 Jeff Bezos.

 Each stage requires a very different leadership focus and team with very different capabilities.
+Some people may be able to bridge two of these stages comfortably but only a unicorn can bridge all five effectively.

 Each stage provides great opportunities for career growth.
 The biggest people challenges come when the individual, company, or both fail to understand what’s truly required at this stage.